 He also had detailed historical knowledge, plus charisma stemming from an immense sense of superiority.

 See illustrations.
-Wearing a hat is still common practice, so hiding his funky little antennae is easy while outdoors.
+Wearing a hat is still common practice in the US of 1963, so hiding his funky little antennae is easy while outdoors.

 Power-hungry, smug as fudge, and dismissive of those stupid primitives.

 “So this is the primitive twentieth century !
 How drab and uncivilised !
 No wonder none of my own century would ever bother to visit it !
 This is why I’ll be safe here !
 I can play with their puny lives like a god !
 I can command — I can rule them all !”